netx-as/docs/docs/cli/netc-cli.md

 * unix command: `netc` operates directly in the unix shell (e.g., `bash`).
 Completion support is available to allow you to complete commands and their arguments easily.

+For a complete list of available commands, see the [Command Reference](command-reference.md).

 ## Netc shell

 The built-in CLI is ready to use after you login as `admin` or as a user with `netc` login shell.
 You can use `?` to display list of available